-On behalf of the board of directors, I cordially invite you to attend the annual meeting of the shareholders of Dun & Bradstreet Holdings, Inc. In recognition of the ongoing COVID-19 pandemic, the meeting will be held virtually on June 16, 2022 at 11:00 a.m., Eastern Time.
+On behalf of the board of directors, I cordially invite you to attend the annual meeting of the shareholders of Dun & Bradstreet Holdings, Inc. The meeting will be held virtually on June 15, 2023 at 11:00 a.m., Eastern Time.
 Instructions for accessing the virtual meeting platform online are included in the Proxy Statement for this meeting.
 The formal Notice of Annual Meeting and Proxy Statement for this meeting are attached to this letter.